DSpace/RestContract/search-endpoint.md

 **/api/discover/search/objects**

 This endpoint returns a list of DSpace Objects that match the given type.
 The result can be refined using the following parameters:
 * `query`: The discovery search string to will be used to match records.
-Please note that this will be treat as a lucene/SOLR query so if special characters need to be literally searched escape them.
+Please note that this will be treated as a Solr/lucene query, which means Solr query syntax is available.
+However, any special characters must be URL or percent encoded (i.e. %xx).
 * `dsoType`: Limit the search to a specific DSpace Object type:
      * all: Execute a query over all available DSO types.
      * item: Only search the DSpace items.